markinih0s/PythonTools/README.md

 # PythonTools
-In this repository im goona upload everytime a Python Ethical Hacking tools for scanning and enumerating systems that made by me.
+In this repository im gonna upload everytime a Python Ethical Hacking tools for scanning and enumerating systems that made by me.

 # Mac Changer Tool - mac_changer.py
 MAC Address
 ● Media Access Control
-○ Permanent.
+● Permanent.
-○ Physical.
+● Physical.
-○ Unique.
+● Unique.
 ● Assigned by manufacturer.

 # Why should we change the MAC Address?